leonormes/retry/README.md

 }
 ```

 This code will now retry if it results in a temporary error and there is a chance the other service will recover.
 It is very specific to the retry policy.
 You can now only use this function in certain cases, that being when you want to retry in constant intervals and a certain number of times.
-As I said earlier, there are a lot of places we call APIs and with the above approach they will all need their own implementation.
+As I said earlier, there are a lot of places we call APIs and with the above approach they will all need their own implementation of this retry logic.

-I decided to see if I could improve this and abstract the retry code out that can be reused.
+I decided to see if I could improve this and abstract the retry code out so that it  could be reused.

 I spoke with a senior engineer within my company and he paired with me to create a solution that would be easily testable as well as encapsulated.

-## Retry Policy - Strategy
+## Retry Policy - Strategy Pattern

-First, we looked at implementing a policy class.
-Using the best practice of writing to an interface we came up with;
+Strategy is a behavioral design pattern that lets you define a family of algorithms, put each of them into a separate class, and make their objects interchangeable.

+In our example, the family of algorithms are different retry policies.

+First, we designed an interface for the policies;

 ```typescript
 export interface Ipolicy {